 Commands

-All custom controls, windows (including modal) and desktop supports a set of commands that are associated with their functionality.
+All custom controls, windows (including modal windows), and the desktop support a set of commands that are associated with their functionality.

 #[Window(commands = <list of commands>)]